MKrysz/USB_RemoteControl/README.md

 ## About

-The goal of this project was to make an USB keyboard device that would connect to your phone via Bluetooth and allow you to control your PC with your phone with minimal setup.
-That was possible using a standard USB HID protocol so that every computer working with HID devices will also work with this device without any additional software.
+The goal of this project was to make an USB dongle allowing you to remotly control your PC with your phone with minimal setup.
+I achieved it by combining microcontroller with USB HID interface and Bluetooth module.
+Thanks to utilizing standard HID interface the receiver side is plug-and-play.
 Only setup is needed on smartphones side, i.e. installing the app and connecting to the dongle.

-**ADD VIDEO presentation**

 ## Hardware